Home

 I signed copies of Cooking Tips for the Demon-Haunted at the Warren Walkabout on Sunday, October 29 from 1-3 pm at Ink Fish Books.
 Copies of the book can be purchased there.

 My chapbook Cooking Tips for the Demon-Haunted won the New Rivers Press Chapbook Contest and was released in May 2023.
-The Cooking Tips for the Demon-Hauntedbook launch was at Riffraff in Providence on Thursday, May 25 at 7 pm with fellow Kathryn, Kathryn Silver-Hajo, author of Wolfsong.
+The book launch was at Riffraff in Providence on Thursday, May 25 at 7 pm with fellow Kathryn, Kathryn Silver-Hajo, author of Wolfsong.
 A reading and writing workshop was held at the Barrington Public Library on Wednesday, June 28 at 6 pm.

 My story “1969” was chosen for Scratching the Sands, the National Flash Fiction Day 2023 Anthology.
 The release day was June 24, 2023.